ubinhash/ZeroSumPac/README.md

 Inspired by the Go, Pac-Man, and Diplomacy, this is an original multi-player "board game" designed by @ubinhash, allowing hundreds of players to compete asynchronously.
 It puts up players in a battle for scarce resources.
 The decision to compete, or collaborate, is in the player's hand.

 ![Sample Game](screenshots/game.png)

-# GAMEPLAY EXPLAINED
+# 1. GAMEPLAY EXPLAINED

 We're building a browser-based collaborative strategy board game (ZeroSumPact), inspired by Go, Pacman and Dipomacy.
 Where hundred of player can compete in the same game asynchronously.

 We want this game to mimic a mini-society where resources act as a double-edged sword— it's is something that brings people together something that sparks conflict.

 The game is token-gated by our NFT collection for now.
+Players can play to earn reward as such 1/1 NFT, rare traits, mint fund for this season.

-(In future season, we might want to invite other nft community on shape to join the game and discuss rewards.)
+In future season, we would like to invite other nft community on shape to join the game together with us.

 ## Gameplay and Strategy